“I just don’t have free time.” “I have too many responsibilities.” “I have to take care of my family.” “I feel selfish taking time for myself.”

 Gather Strength From Others

-NAMI support groups exist to reassure you that countless other people have faced similar challenges and understand your concerns.
+NAMI Support groups for individuals living with mental health conditions and family members exist to reassure you that countless other people have faced similar challenges and understand your concerns.
 Talking about your experiences can help.
 The idea that you can, or should be able to, solve things by yourself is false.
 Often the people who seem like they know how to do everything are actually frequently asking for help; being willing to accept help is a great life skill.
 If you’re having trouble keeping track of Medicaid documents and you’ve noticed your coworker is well-organized, ask them for tips about managing paperwork.

 You may feel you don’t have the time to stay in touch with friends or start new friendships.
 Focus on the long-term.
 Do what you can to stay connected with your loved ones and make new connections in our support groups and classes.